 It has always a desire of mine to serve the Lord in some sort of ministry.
 For most of my growing up experience it was a desire to work in a more conservative branch of Christianity.
 My failing was that I was not able to understand myself in the unique way that God has made me, and the path that I was supposed to serve him out of.
 I had felt uncomfortable with my sexuality for a long time and had almost always condemned myself for it.

-After I left school, I went on a three month trip to Europe that was initially supposed to be a ministry trip, but was in reality a way to escape the problems in my life.
-Ultimately, I did very little ministry and made what I now know were a couple mistakes.
-After I came back to the States, I found myself even more burned-out than ever, and I did some serious soul-searching.
+After I left school, I went on a three month trip to Europe that was initially supposed to be a ministry trip but was in reality a way to escape the problems in my life.
+Ultimately I did very little ministry and made what I now know were a couple mistakes.
+After I came back to the States, I found myself even more burned out than ever, and I did some serious soul-searching.

-Self-condemnation and denial only take a person to a point of depression in which he or she can go no further.
+Self-condemnation and denial only take a person to a point of depression from which he or she can go no further.
 The “spiritual” resurrection that Jesus talks about takes the believer beyond this point.
 Christ’s calling to us is that we believe in him and live.
 This is the abundant life.
 Law only brings us to death.
-Love is what breathes life into our old being, and brings joy about in our lives.
+Love is what breathes life into our old being and brings joy about in our lives.

 1 Corinthians 13 teaches us that what is important in a Christian’s life is to have love.
-Truly, I don’t believe it’s important who we give that love to, but that we have an unconditional love towards the mate that we have and that love is returned.
+Truly, I don’t believe it’s important who we give that love to, but that we have an unconditional love toward the mate we have and that love is returned.
 God’s love leads one to a point of difficult simplicity, not found in law or in “sacrifice,” but in trying to seek God’s heart.
-This is the why it is said that we must come like little children to enter the kingdom of heaven.
+This is why it is said that we must come like little children to enter the kingdom of heaven.

 The resurrection brings us to the point where we admit our own personal hell and are brought up to it in life.
 This is the freedom of the kingdom of God.
 Instead of following a multitude of rules and regulations and living out of fear to a God of judgement, we now are left to embrace the God of love that casts out all fear.
-It is like a storm giving way into an embracing rainbow or night giving way to day.
+It is like a storm giving way into an embracing rainbow, or night giving way to day.
 In this way we can rise again to our feet, not under the shackles of legalism, but under the pure joy of loving and serving God.

 The resurrection takes us to a point of honesty, frees us from our own law and sets us forward to serve God.
 This service and worship of God is one in which we no longer tremble at his face, but embrace the Jesus of the Bible in a gift of love.
 This is a service to those around us, either feeding the hungry, praying for the sick or listening to the problems of others.
 This is true humility.
 This is life without a mask.
 This is serving God just as we are and without one plea.
-It is only there that our lives can contain the spark of true joy, and at that point that God’s spirit of love continues to move in us.
+It is only there that our lives can contain the spark of true joy, and only at that point that God’s spirit of love continues to move in us.